TN 39 (12-14)

 4. Authorized translator

-An authorized translator is a translator who SSA certifies through an official authorization process to accurately translate written foreign language documents and evidence into English.
+An authorized translator is a translator who SSA certifies through an official process to accurately translate written documents and evidence in a non-English language into English.
 See GN 00301.340.

 5. Telephone Interpreter Service (TIS)